 The bolo tie is a Western fashion staple, hailed for its comfort and versatility.
 Employing several types of clasps, the bolo tie can be worn with a closed or loosened collar.

-In the 1930's, Navajo men would fasten a silver conch to their necks with a sting.
+In the 1930's, Navajo men would fasten a silver concha to their necks with a string.
 The bolo tie is also traced to the neckerchiefs worn by Boy Scouts and Argentine cowboys.